Nik-19213/Metacrafters-ETH-AVAX-Module-2/README.md

 The smart contract used in this project is named `Bank` present inside the `contracts/Bank.sol` file.
 It allows users to set an account name and transfer funds.
 The contract emits events for successful transfers and name updates.

-## Configuration ⚙️

-The `hardhat.config.js` file is used for configuring the Hardhat development environment.
-It specifies the Solidity version and required libraries to deploy contracts on the hardhat node.

-## Scripts 📜

-The `deploy.js` script, located in the `scripts` folder, is used to deploy the Bank contract.
-It uses Hardhat's `ethers` library to interact with the blockchain.
-This script is executed with the `npx hardhat run` command.

 ---

 This project is open-source